paulinagonzalezc/budget-app-rails/README.md

 # 📖 My Blog App <a name="about-project"></a>

-My budget app is a mobile and web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+My budget app is web application where you can manage your budget: you have a list of transactions associated with a category so that you can see how much money you have spent and on what exactly.

 ## 🛠 Built With <a name="built-with"></a>